abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/immutable-x.md

   <img  src={img1} alt="Verify with Immutable X" />
 </div>

-1. In an Immutable X community, go to the #collabland-join channel and click the “Let’s Go!” button.
+1. In an Immutable X community, go to the #collabland-join channel and click the "Let's Go!" button.

-2. Select the “+ Verify with a new wallet” option from the wallet delegation page.
+2. Select the "+ Verify with a new wallet" option from the wallet delegation page.

-3. Select the “Show All” button to show all available wallet options, and select Immutable X.
+3. Select the "Show All" button to show all available wallet options, and select Immutable X.

 4. In the Immutable X popup, select Sign, and then sign the message with Metamask